At a glance

 A tuxedo cat is a black and white cat.
-The tuxedo pattern is a form of bi-colour or piebald (a cat with two colours), and tuxedo cats are predominately black with white patches on the chest, throat, legs and face.
+The tuxedo pattern is a form of bi-colour or piebald (a cat with two colours).
+Tuxedo cats are predominately black with white patches on the chest, throat, legs and face.
 Bi-colour can occur in other colours such as blue and white, brown and white, tabby and white.
 The tuxedo pattern is found in mixed breeds as well as some breeds of pedigree cat and refers only to the coat colour and pattern, tuxedo is not a breed of cat.

 The official Cat Fanciers Association (CFA) definition of a tuxedo cat is one who has white on the paws, belly, chest, throat and sometimes face.
 The white colour is due to the white spotting gene (S), which causes patches on the black background.
 Genetically the cat is black; however, the white spotting gene masks the colouration on certain parts of the body.
 While tuxedo is one example of the effects of the white spotting gene on the coat colour, it comes in many grades from 1-10, the lower the number, the less white.

 - Grades 1-4 (low grade)- Less than 40% white.
 Cats with low-grade white spotting can range from almost entirely solid coloured to tuxedo.
 Names are commonly used to describe the location such as mitted (paws), locked (chest)

 and tuxedo cat.

 - Grade 5 (medium grade) – 40-60% white.

 - Grade 6-10 (high grade) – Over 60% white, but some cats can be almost entirely white with just a small smudge of colour.
 Some descriptions include van (colouration on and between the ears and tail), magpie or cow (random spotting on the body) and Harlequin (random spotting on the body and a coloured tail).